vaibhav1865/IoT-Application-Hosting-Platform-IAHP-/README.md

   - **`client/`**
     - `src/`: Client-side source files for the UI and interactions.
   - **`server/`**
-    - `ApplicationManager/`: Manages the lifecycle of applications and services.
+    - `Application-Service-Manager/`: Manages and verifies the applications and services.
     - `Bootstrap/`: Initial setup and configurations for the platform.
     - `Logger/`: Logging utilities for tracking system activities.
-    - `analytics/`: Provides data analytics and insights.
     - `api-manager/`: Manages the API endpoints and routing.
     - `api/`: API endpoints and related functionality.
     - `docs/`: Documentation and guides for the platform.